Asbestos Exposure

 Oil Refineries

-Not only do oil refinery workers face occupational hazards because of the highly flammable materials used, but many workers had to face prolonged asbestos exposure.
+Oil refinery workers face occupational hazards because of the highly flammable materials used, and many workers face prolonged asbestos exposure.

 Oil refinery workers were exposed to asbestos daily, and although it helped them prevent fires and burns, it also put them in danger.